Toronto & GTA905-247-6699

 |Steel||1/4 inch by 1 inch TEKS Screw||No drilling necessary|

 |Concrete or filled block||1/4 inch by 1-3/4 inch Powers Wedge-Bolt||Powers 01314|

 |Wood||1/4 inch by 1 inch Lag Screw||No drilling necessary|

-After the door panels are installed on the brackets, the spring should be set to the proper tension.
+After installing the door panels on the brackets, the spring should be set to the proper tension.

-Roll-up garage door installation instructions are straightforward but require multiple people to do correctly.
-Also, since the door is being pulled up into a coil at the top of the door jab, your measurements need to be precise and level.
+Roll-up garage door installation instructions are straightforward but require multiple people to do them correctly.
+Also, since the door is being pulled up into a coil at the top of the door jab, your measurements must be precise and level.
 Finally, lifting the heavy door assembly into place is not possible unless you have the correct equipment.

-Fixgaragedoors has the experience and equipment necessary to remove old garage doors and install your roll up garage door correctly the first time.
-Our fair cost, superior materials, and qualified and trained technicians put safety first and help you avoid any injury.
+Fix Garage Doors has the experience and equipment to remove old garage doors and correctly install your roll-up garage door the first time.
+Our fair cost, superior materials, and qualified and trained technicians put safety first and help you avoid injury.